 Dig a planting hole with a width that is 2 to 3 times the diameter of the tree's rootball.
-The depth of the hole should be the height of the rootball (after the extra soil has been removed to reveal the root flare) or an inch or so less than the height of the rootball.
+The depth of the hole should be the height of the rootball (after the extra soil has been removed to reveal the trunk flare) or an inch or so less than the height of the rootball.
 Slope the sides of the hole so the top is several inches wider than the bottom.

 Grasping the tree's rootball, carefully lower the tree into the hole.
 The top of the rootball should be at or just above the surrounding soil line.
 Make sure the trunk is straight.
 Then, begin backfilling with the original soil.
 Do not add compost, peat, or other organic materials to the soil.
 Gently firm the backfill soil in the hole with your hands.

 When the planting hole is one-half full, cut and remove all twine.
 Also, cut away and remove the burlap on the top one-third to one-half of the root ball.
 If the rootball is in a wire basket, remove the top one-third to one-half of the basket.
 Completely fill the remainder of the hole with soil.
 Place soil up to the top of the rootball and gradually slope it down to the surrounding soil line.
 Thoroughly water the tree.

 Poorly drained sites are difficult locations for many trees.
 When selecting trees for these sites, choose trees that can tolerate poorly drained conditions.
 When planting, the depth of the planting hole should be approximately two-thirds of the height of the rootball.
 When placed in the hole, the top one-third of the soil ball should be above the surrounding soil.
 When backfilling, place soil to the top of the rootball and gradually slope it down to the surrounding soil line.